digitalbond/canbus-utils/README.md

 ```
 ## Tools
 ### unique_ids
-This tool will listen on CANBus and print out a list of all unique IDs that were scene as well as an optional count
+This tool will listen on CANBus and print out a list of all unique IDs (upon exit) that were seen as well as an optional count

 #### Options
 ```sh